About the Sonoglyph Collective

 Hawona Sullivan Janzen

-Lynette is the author of two poetry collections, Wild Verge and Approaching the Gate, which won the Northeastern Minnesota Book Award for Poetry.
+Lynette is the author of Wild Things: A Trans-Glam-Punk-Rock Love Story, as well as two poetry collections, Wild Verge and Approaching the Gate, which won the Northeastern Minnesota Book Award for Poetry.
 Her poetry has appeared in Alligator Juniper, It’s Animal but Merciful, MNArtists.org, Poetry Motel, Revolver, Poetry City U.S.A., Seminary Ridge Review, and more.
 Nominated for a Pushcart, her work has received support from the Minnesota State Arts Board and the Finlandia Foundation.
 In addition to her work with Sonoglyph, she performs frequently at spoken word venues, is a core member of the Bosso Poetry Company, and is a seasoned collaborator in multimedia performances.
 A two-time president of the Minnesota Council of Teachers of English, she has an M.A. and Ph.D. in English from the University of Minnesota and is an alum of the Sewanee Writers Conference.
 She teaches creative writing at Normandale Community College and lives in Minneapolis with her family. reini-grandell.com

 IBé is an award winning spoken work poet born and raised in Sierra Leone and Guinea.
 He's called Minnesota home for over half of his life.
 So naturally, of course, he lives in the middle of the Atlantic.
 Among others, IBé is the recipient of a Midwestern Voices Award, Jerome/SASE Verve Grant, and a Minnesota Academy Award nominee for Best Spoken Word.
 He is a contributing writer to the acclaimed collection "Good Time for the Truth" and a member of the Sonoglyph Collective, an eclectic group of poets and musicians spreading a new old vision of music all over Minnesota. atlanticrock.com/ibe